explosion/spacy-llm/README.md

 spacy_llm.logger.setLevel(logging.DEBUG)
 ```

-> NOTE: Any `logging` handler will work here so you probably want to use some sort of `FileHandler` as the generated prompts can be quite long, especially for tasks with few-shot examples
+> NOTE: Any `logging` handler will work here so you probably want to use some sort of rotating `FileHandler` as the generated prompts can be quite long, especially for tasks with few-shot examples.

 Then when using the pipeline you'll be able to view the prompt and response.